 The Division also offers an MS program in Public Health with a concentration in Biostatistics and an MPH program that specializes in Biostatistics.
 For further information on these programs, click here.
 For broad information related to careers in statistics, click here.

 Division faculty are independent researchers in biostatistical methods and have expertise in a wide-variety of areas including: clinical trial design; methods for missing data; methods for analyzing group randomized trials; causal inference; propensity score methods; longitudinal analysis; analysis of high-throughput genomic data; Bayesian methods; statistical learning and data mining; and survival analysis.
 Division faculty also serve as essential collaborators in a variety of research projects at the university and beyond.
-Within the college, they work closely with researchers from the Divisions of Epidemiology, Environmental Health, Health Behavior and Health Promotion, and Health Services Management and Policy.
-We have many collaborative research projects with the researchers from the Colleges of Medicine, Pharmacy, Nursing, Dentistry, and Arts and Sciences, as well as many in the James Comprehensive Cancer Center.
+Within the college, we work closely with researchers from the Divisions of Epidemiology, Environmental Health, Health Behavior and Health Promotion, and Health Services Management and Policy.
+We have many collaborative research projects with researchers from the Colleges of Medicine, Pharmacy, Nursing, Dentistry, and Arts and Sciences, as well as many in the James Comprehensive Cancer Center.
 Faculty members also work on funded projects with researchers from the Nationwide Children's Hospital in downtown Columbus.
 These collaborative research efforts stimulate the development of new biostatistical methodologies and provide excellent research opportunities for our students.

 We invite you to explore our opportunities in Biostatistics and join us.